 Below figure illustrates two activities that have Finish to Start relationship.
-The transportation activity is dependent on the manufacturing activity.
+The transportation activity is dependent on manufacturing activity.
 In other words, manufacturing is the predecessor of transportation activity.

-Another real life example is as follows ;
+Another real-life example is as follows ;

 What is Lag Time ?

 Lag is the delay of the successor activity.
 The successor activity cannot start right after the end of the predecessor activity.
-In all relationships Finish-to-Start, Start to Start, Start to Finish and Finish to Finish, lag may be found.
+In all relationships, Finish-to-Start, Start to Start, Start to Finish and Finish to Finish, lag may be found.
 Lag time can be considered a positive value.
 Lag time can be considered as a waiting period or a delay between two activities.
-For example we need a waiting time (lag) between plaster and paint of wall.
+For example, we need a waiting time (lag) between plaster and paint of wall.

-Example for Lag Time
+Example of Lag Time

-Assume that you are managing reinforced concrete works and you have two activities in sequence which are rebar and formwork activities.
+Assume that you are managing reinforced concrete works and you have two activities in a sequence which are rebar and formwork activities.
 Formwork activity duration is 10 days, rebar activity duration is 5 days.
 You can use Start to Start + 7 Days Lag.

 Below figure illustrates two activities that have Start to Start relationship.
 The rebar activity is dependent on the formwork activity.
 In other words, rebar is the predecessor of formwork activity.

-Another real life example is as follows;
+Another real-life example is as follows;

 After completion of rebar and formwork, you poured concrete.
 Now you have to wait for 14 days to remove the formwork.
-Because concrete strengt must be adequate for this process.
+Because concrete strength must be adequate for this process.
 The relationship between concrete pouring and formwork activity should be Finish to Start + 14 Days Lag.

 Keystones – Lead vs Lag

 Lead time and Lag time, total float, free float are basic concepts used for the preparation of a project schedule.
-They are used to create high quality project schedules which represent the real work to be performed on site.
-Simply put, project lead time can be considered as a negative value and can be used only with Finish-to-Start relationship.
+They are used to create high-quality project schedules which represent the real work to be performed on site.
+Simply put, project lead time can be considered as a negative value and can be used only with a Finish-to-Start relationship.
 On the other hand, project lag time can be considered as a positive value and can be used with all kind of relationships (FS, SS, FF, SF).
 Both of them are used to create functional project schedules that support the team’s decision making.